Yury Em: Family

 Em's son, Aleksandr, served in the Russian Armed Forces from 1994 to 2001.
 Like his father he saw action in the Second Chechen War, and was awarded the Order of Courage and the Medal "For Courage".
 Since 2016, he has been the Deputy Mayor of the city of Nevinnomyssk in Stavropol Krai.

+Awards

+On July 17, 2009, in honor of Hero of Russia Yuri Em, the vessel OM-401 of the Ulyanovsk River Port was renamed Hero Yuri Em.

+In 2015, the vessel Hero Yuri Em served as a filming location for the feature film From the Bottom to the Summit.